ltorroba/ltorroba.github.io/_pages/cv.md

 Education
 ======
-* MPhil in Advanced Computer Science, University of Cambridge, 2020.
+* MPhil in Advanced Computer Science, University of Cambridge, 2020. *Graduated with Distinction*.
 * BSc (Hons) in Artificial Intelligence and Computer Science, University of Edinburgh, 2019. *Graduted with First-class honors*.

 Work experience
 ======
+* 10/2020-Ongoing: Research Intern (Mila, Montreal, Canada)
+  * Working on developing word representations
+  * Supervised by Siva Reddy
 * 06/2018-08/2018: Intern Software Developer (Canon Medical Systems Corporation, Edinburgh, UK)
   * Worked on a virtual reality application using Direct3D and SteamVR

 Publications
 ======
-  <ul>{% for post in site.publications %}
+  <ul>{% for post in site.publications reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Awards
 =====

+* Graduate Tutors Prize for Distinction in Masters degree *(Graduated from MPhil with a Distinction)*
 * Class Prize for Artificial Intelligence and Computer Science *(Graduated in 1st place in Edinburgh AI & CS cohort; 1 recipient)*
 * Howe Prize for Top Performance in UG4 Artificial Intelligence *(Highest aggregate grade in 4th year undergraduate AI cohort; 1 recipient)*
 * British Computing Society Prize for Top Performing Student in the Professional Issues Course *(Highest grade in 3rd year Professional Issues course; 2 recipients)*